maitrik08/Media_Booster/README.md

 player, video player, and carousel slider functionalities along with a tab bar view.
 The project is designed to enhance the knowledge and skills of IT students in mobile app development using Flutter.
-Project Objectives:
+Project Deliverables:
-- To develop a media player application using the Flutter framework.
+- A functional media player application developed using Flutter.
-- To implement an audio player with playback controls.
-- To implement a video player with playback controls.
-- To implement a carousel slider functionality that enables users to swipe between multiple audio files and multiple video files.
-- To implement a tab bar view that enables users to navigate between audio player and video player page.
-- To implement a detail page of each audio and video file for play it with playback controls.
-- To optimize the application for performance and user experience.
-- To enhance the knowledge and skills of IT students in mobile app development using Flutter.
+- Source code and documentation for the application.
+- User manual and installation instructions.
+- Project report detailing the development process, challenges faced, and solutions implemented.
+- Presentation and demonstration of the application to a panel of reviewers.
 Project Technologies:
 - Dart language
 - Flutter framework with MVC and Provider architecture